Kevin of Glendalough: Legacy and veneration

 Kevin is remembered in popular culture as an ascetic.
-This is commemorated in a folk song about him which describes a legend claiming that he drowned a woman who attempted to seduce him.
+This is commemorated in a folk song about him, "The Glendalough Saint," which describes a legend claiming that he drowned a woman who attempted to seduce him.
 This was recorded and made popular by The Dubliners.
-The opening verse is as follows: "In Glendalough, there lived an auld saint, renowned for his learning and piety, his manners were curious and quaint, and he looked upon girls with disparity."
+The opening verse is as follows: "In Glendalough lived an auld saint, renowned for his learning and piety, his manners were curious and quaint, and he looked upon girls with disparity."

 The independent film-maker Kevin Smith refers irreverently to his namesake "Saint Kevin" and the key events of his life in the introduction to Sold Out: A Threevening with Kevin Smith, his 2008 live Q & A show.

 Kevin is referenced several times in Finnegans Wake by James Joyce.
 The longest episode is found in Pt IV, pgs 604–607 (Faber & Faber, Viking editions).
 It was one of the earliest-drafted "vignettes" and much revised before final publication.